kukalets-sergiy/fast_api_posts_comments/README.md

 }

 # Running Tests
-(register at least one user)
-To run tests, execute the following command:
+(register at least one user, create at least one post and comment) To run tests, execute the following command:

-docker-compose run --rm test
+docker-compose -f docker-compose_test.yml run --rm test

 Technologies Used